benlavender/homelab-docs/guides/CheatSheet.md

 openssl pkcs12 -in certificate.pfx -nokeys -clcerts
 # Without the private key and only the CA certs:
 openssl pkcs12 -in certificate.pfx -nokeys -cacerts
+# View only certificate information:
+openssl pkcs12 -in certificate.pfx -info -nokeys -noout
+# View only the encrypted private key:
+openssl pkcs12 -in certificate.pfx -nocerts
+# View only the private key:
+openssl pkcs12 -in certificate.pfx -nocerts -nodes
 # PKCS7
 # Read the contents of a P7B file without the cert data:
 openssl pkcs7 -in certificate.p7b -print -noout